alessandro-041229/java/README.md

 # java

-this section contains the finished projects of alessandro salvadori regarding java, java-- and object-oriented programming
+this section contains the finished project of alessandro salvadori regarding java.

 # requisites